erkarl/xud-simnet-virtualbox/README.md

 ## Install
 `wget -qO- https://raw.githubusercontent.com/erkarl/xud-simnet-virtualbox/master/install.sh | bash && cd ~/xud-simnet-virtualbox`

+The install script will clone the repo and download the default (master branch) image.

 ## Choose an image
 Depenending on how low on the build process you want to go.